 1920-1950: A Century of Intervention Begins

 A few might know the mostly hidden history of duplicitous and often reckless Western actions in the Middle East.
 It is hidden only to most Westerners, however.
-So it is worth looking in considerable detail at this appalling record of interference in the lives of millions of Muslims to appreciate the full weight it exerts on the region.
+So it is worth looking in considerable detail at this appalling record of interference in the lives of millions of Muslims and peoples of other faiths to appreciate the full weight it exerts on the region.
 It can help explain anti-Western anger that spurs a few radicals to commit atrocities in the West.

 The history is an unbroken string of interventions from the end of the First World War until today.
 It began after the war when Britain and France double-crossed the Arabs on promised independence for aiding them in victory over the Ottoman Empire.
 The secret 1916 Sykes-Picot accord divided the region between the European powers behind the Arabs’ backs.
 London and Paris created artificial nations from Ottoman provinces to be controlled by their installed kings and rulers with direct intervention when necessary.